redrails/old-blog/_posts/2017-11-20-predicting-cryptocurrency-prices-with-deep-learning.md

 \end{align}
 $$

+&#42; This blog does not constitute financial advice and should not be taken as such.
+While cryptocurrency investments will definitely go up in value forever, they may also go down.

+## Summary

+We've collected some crypto data and fed it into a supercool deeply intelligent machine learning LSTM model.
+Unfortunately, its predictions were not that different from just spitting out the previous value.
+How can we make the model learn more sophisticated behaviours?

+* **Change Loss Function**: MAE doesn't really encourage risk taking.
+For example, under mean squared error (MSE), the LSTM model would be forced to place more importance on detecting spikes/troughs.
+[More bespoke trading focused loss functions](http://www.faculty.ucr.edu/~taelee/paper/lossfunctions.pdf) could also move the model towards less conservative behaviours.

+* **Penalise conservative AR-type models**: This would incentivise the deep learning algorithm to explore more risky/interesting models.
+Easier said than done!

+* **Get more and/or better data**: If past prices alone are sufficient to decently forecast future prices, we need to include other features that provide comparable predictive power.
+That way, the LSTM model wouldn't be so reliant on past prices, potentially unlocking more complex behaviours.
+This is probably the best and hardest solution.

+If that's the positive spin, then the negative reality is that it's entirely possible that there is no detectable pattern to changes in crypto prices; that no model (however deep) can separate the signal from the noise (similar to the merits of using [deep learning to predict earthquakes](https://www.scientificamerican.com/article/can-artificial-intelligence-predict-earthquakes/)).
+And any pattern that does appear [can disappear as quickly](http://site.iugaza.edu.ps/wdaya/files/2013/03/A-Random-Walk-Down-Wall-Street.pdf) (see [efficient market hypothesis](results_merge.click2)).
+Just think how different Bitcoin in 2016 is to craze-riding Bitcoin of late 2017.
+Any model built on 2016 data would surely struggle to replicate these unprecedented movements.
+All of this suggests you might as well save yourself some time and stick to autoregression (unless you're writing a blog, of course).

 But I'm sure they'll eventually find some use cases for deep learning.
-In the meantime, you can build your own models by downloading the Python code [here](https://github.com/dashee87/blogScripts/blob/master/Jupyter/2017-11-20-predicting-cryptocurrency-prices-with-deep-learning.ipynb).
+In the meantime, you can build your own LSTM model by downloading the Python code [here](https://github.com/dashee87/blogScripts/blob/master/Jupyter/2017-11-20-predicting-cryptocurrency-prices-with-deep-learning.ipynb).
 Thanks for reading!

-&#42; This blog does not constitute financial advice and should not be taken as such.
-While cryptocurrency investments will definitely go up in value forever, they may also go down.